michalrus/interview/README.md

 ## Possible improvements

 * It’s very tempting to calculate the tuples on the fly.
 Unfortunately, they have to be sorted on time sent and not received.
-What could be done, though, is keeping only last 500 ms in memory and rejecting any latecomers in the final result.
+What could be done, though, is keeping only last 500 ms (tuneable) in memory and rejecting any latecomers in the final result.

 * Instead of sorting the *m* list at the very end, insertions could be used.
 (However, it’s worth noting, that the *m* list is more/less